Detailed information is supplied for the rites in blue.

 11am, 1pm, 3pm, and 5pm

-The idea of Shinto is that people unconsciously engage with various types of defilement such as uncleanness, matters related to blood in everyday life, and anything related to death.
-In order to purge these, Oharae is conducted twice a year, the body and spirit are purified and refined.
+Shinto believes that people unconsciously come into contact with various types of defilement such as uncleanness, matters related to blood in everyday life, and anything related to death.
+In order to purge these, Oharae is conducted twice a year, and the body and spirit are purified and refined.